arnauddesombre/Python-Utilities/README.md

 <b>centroid.py</b><br>
 Implementation of the Centroid Decomposition of a Tree.<br>
-This program should be provided the text file centroid.txt as input<br>
+This program should be provided the text file centroid.txt as input:<br>
 <i>python centroid.py < centroid.txt</i><br>

 ----------